aaronsawit/blue-team-ai/README.md

 ## Future Addition
 * **GeoI IntegrationP** GeoIP enrichment adds geographic context to your parsed logs by looking up each IP address against a local GeoIP database (e.g. MaxMind’s GeoLite2-City .mmdb).
 * **AI Summary Integation**  To turn structured alerts into human‐readable summaries or deeper analysis, you can pipe your final JSON (parsed/enriched/alerted) into an LLM.
-A small helper script (e.g. ai_analysis.py) can:

 ---